steevaavoo/aws-jenkins-terraform/README.md

     # This will create and run a Jenkins Blue Ocean container inside the Docker Desktop Hyper-V VM
     # and store all permanent data (plugins etc.) on the Hyper-V VM in the jenkins-data folder, which is
     # mapped to the /var/jenkins_home folder inside the Jenkins container.
+    # Use this every time to spawn an instance of the Jenkins/Blueocean container which is ephemeral,
+    # but refers to the state on the Host Docker VM.
     docker run `
         --rm -d `
         -u root `